 To increase responses – and goodwill with an ESP – be sure to optimize your CTA as well.

 Closing an email with a straightforward question that elicits even a negative response is forward progress.
 An answer helps you qualify leads as well as show the ESP that you’re getting engagement out of your campaigns.

 6) Use an unsubscribe link

 Email’s popularity is still growing so it’s no surprise it remains the go-to channel of outreach for sales professionals.
-This is why it’s so critical to take the necessary steps in making sure deliverability is high.
+It’s critical to take the necessary steps to make sure cold email deliverability is high.

 You can’t engage a prospect if you can’t reach them.
 The extra effort in implementing these practices will go a long way to delivering a good experience for your prospects and protecting your reputation.